WOAP AM 1080 Owosso

 - 3/2/1998: Purchased by William & Jessica Janego (Hartman Broadcasting).

-- 199x: Purchased by Connoisseur Communications who split operations of the FM and AM stations.
+- 199x: WOAP-FM/AM sold by Michigan Radio Group to Connoisseur Communications who split operations of the two stations.

 - 5/15/1987: Purchased by Michigan Communications Corp. from the Owosso Argus-Press as FCC regulations changed, prohibiting cross-ownership of newspapers and radio stations in the same market.